Toss the onions and potatoes in a medium sized bowl. Sprinkle with paprika and vegetable oil and toss again.

 SKILLET SKILLS

 This is an excellent recipe to test out your wrist-flicking skillet skills – and no, I’m not joking.
-Because the entire dish comes together in this one skillet, you’ll have ample time to work on the motion of flicking your wrist.
+Because the entire dish comes together in this one large cast iron skillet warmed over medium heat, you’ll have ample time to work on the motion of flicking your wrist.
+Since we start the recipe with melted unsalted butter, the various ingredients sauté easily.
+That said, maybe have a spatula ready in case you’d rather stir.
+One reader asked if you can make hash in an instant pot.
+We’re not sure, but if that’s your tried and true pan of choice, carry on!

 We did a survey on this post asking readers how they like their EASY CORNED BEEF HASH.
 Virtually everyone wanted the same thing – a fried egg with oozy yolk and a side of toast.
+If you like your eggs cheesy add cheddar, Gruyère or a sprinkle of Parmesan.
 That’s how we like it too, so, happy to oblige.
-Melt some butter, fry up an egg and serve it next to our delicious hash.
+Melt butter, fry up an egg to your liking and serve it next to our delicious hash or famous RÖSTI POTATOES.

 Need a delicious weekend meal idea?
 Make this EASY CORNED BEEF HASH!